awsdocs/amazon-opensearch-service-developer-guide/doc_source/aes-handling-errors.md

 If you plan to reindex, shrink, or split an index, you likely want to stop writing to it before performing the operation\.

+## Client License Checks<a name="aes-troubleshooting-license"></a>

+The default distributions of Logstash and Beats include a proprietary license check and fail to connect to the open source version of Elasticsearch\.
+Make sure you use the Apache 2\.0 \(OSS\) distributions of these clients with Amazon ES\.

 ## Request Throttling<a name="aes-troubleshooting-throttle-api"></a>

-If you receive persistent `403 Request throttled due to too many requests` errors, consider scaling vertically\.
+If you receive persistent `403 Request throttled due to too many requests` or `429 Too Many Requests` errors, consider scaling vertically\.
 Amazon Elasticsearch Service throttles requests if the payload would cause memory usage to exceed the maximum size of the Java heap\.

 ## Can't SSH into Node<a name="aes-troubleshooting-ssh"></a>